Skip to main content

 Surgery

-Surgery for womb cancer will usually involve removing:
+Surgery will usually involve removing:

 • your womb and cervix (hysterectomy)